kostakis/Generic-Queue/README.md

 ### Unit Tests

 Also have created some basic unit tests using gtest and C++.
+Test are compiled automatically but you must run them.

 ```bash
 cmake -S . -B build/